hellowhirl/my-bootcamp-learning/react_notes.md

 - then we will be able to get our custom header

-JWT.io - Debugger
+"JWT.io" is an online Debugger (decoder as well)

 - able to debug a JSON token and look at its content

-- 3 parts:
+3 parts to a JSON web token:

 - Header: standard, all tokens have it
 - Payload: encoded version of our JSON object (decoded with base64 algorithm) - for example, content has various attributes about the user (claims)
 - Digital Signature: generated based on the header, payload, and a secret that is only available on the server

-  - if we make any changes to the Payload (adding or removing characters) then the Digital Signature needs to be regenerated (but needs the private key which is stored on the server)
+If we make any changes to the Payload (adding or removing characters) then the Digital Signature needs to be regenerated (but needs the private key which is stored on the server)

 Calling protected API Endpoints